 Step 7: Update or Reinstall ActivClient/Middleware

-Your CAC middleware (usually ActivClient or similar) processes the card data.
-Check if updates are available through your organization’s software portal.
+Your CAC middleware (usually ActivClient) processes the card data.
+Check for updates through your organization’s software portal.
 For a clean reinstall:

 - Uninstall current middleware through Control Panel